hossam-nasr/hossam-nasr.github.io/README.md

 Due to the way GitHub Pages works, the compiled and built version of the website is hosted on the ```master``` branch of this repo.
 The original ```React``` source code is hosted on the ```react``` branch.

+This site is fully responsive!
+Try minimizing the screen or viewing it on a mobile device.

 ## Available Scripts

 If you want to run this repo locally, you can run the following scripts on the ```react``` branch: